KeynesYouDigIt/itimized/readme.md

-#tastr is a lightweight social media manager
+#itimizer is a lightweight item catalog

 ##contributing
 1. clone